RaniaFarrag/laravel-10/README.md

 ## About This Repository

-This is personal Repository using laravel 10 framework for trying and work on advanced features such as:
+This is Personal Repository using laravel 10 framework for trying and work on advanced features such as:

 - Integration with Social Media (https://laravel.com/docs/10.x/socialite).
 - Integration with Payment gateway using (Paypal)
-- Send SMS
+- Sending SMS using (Vonage)

 ## Paypal Configuration
-Make account on paypal and your own info in .env file
+Make account on paypal and add your own info in .env file

 PAYPAL_MODE=sandbox
 PAYPAL_SANDBOX_API_USERNAME=